 The Countess wasn't always a countess.
 Raised as Jeanne Bécu in a convent (since her mother had a dangerous liaison with a Franciscan monk), she then worked her way up from hairdresser to haberdashery in Paris.
 It was the wealthy, influential casino owner, Jean-Baptiste du Barry that changed her direction as Mademoiselle.

-Jeanne became his mistress, and became mistress to others too in royal circles - right up to Louis XV.
+Jeanne became his mistress, plus mistress to others too in royal circles - right up to Louis XV.
 One problem: she wasn't appreciated as being a non-aristocrat in French society and the king couldn't see her unless she had a title.
-The King solved this by ensuring her marriage to Du Barry's brother, the Count Guillaume du Barry in 1768, giving her title of Countess - even if she was and is still referred to as Madame.
+The King solved this by ensuring her marriage to Du Barry's brother, the Count Guillaume du Barry in 1768.
+This gave her title of Countess - even if she was, and still is, referred to as Madame.

-After King Louis XV's death in 1774, Madame du Barry wasn't permitted to stay in the court (Queen Marie-Antoinette thought of her as rather common - read vulgar) and so she stayed here.
-She loved to lavishly entertain in her oak-panelled dining room.
+After King Louis XV's death in 1774, Madame du Barry wasn't permitted to stay in the court (Queen Marie-Antoinette thought of her as rather common - read vulgar).
+So she stayed here, lavishly entertaining in her oak-panelled dining room with the best creamy cauliflower soup in France.

-It was apparently under this enormous tilleul or lime tree that the elderly King Louis XV and young Madame du Barry would sip chocolat together in Louveciennes, not far from Versailles.
+It was apparently under this enormous tilleul or lime tree that the aging King Louis XV and young Madame du Barry would sip chocolat together in Louveciennes.
 Although the luxury of chocolate (as a drink) was brought to the French court via Louis XIII then Louis XIV, it was Louis XV that was reputed to have loved chocolate the most.

-Considered an aphrodisiac drink, the king prepared his own love potion chocolate drink in his apartments in Versailles.
-He added an egg yolk to his chocolate recipe to ensure its extra smooth texture.
-See the chocolate recipe here, via Versailles Palace.
+Considered an aphrodisiac drink, the king prepared his own chocolate love potion (see the chocolate recipe from Versailles Palace).
+He added an egg yolk to his chocolate to ensure its extra smooth texture.
+Could he have been inspired by the egg yolks in Madame du Barry's best cauliflower soup?

 Classic French Method of Making Dubarry Cream

-Keeping with rich, velvety textures, Countess du Barry's chef, Louis Signot, created a soup with Jeanne's favourite vegetable.
+Keeping with rich, velvety textures, Madame du Barry's chef, Louis Signot, created a soup with Jeanne's favourite vegetable.
 It was so simple yet sophisticated enough for royal approval.

 According to the French culinary legend, Auguste Escoffier in his Guide Culinaire (page 34), there are two versions of Dubarry Cauliflower Soup.